Discover this tour

 Longueuil

 Explore the world of the Sisters of the Holy Names of Jesus and Mary (SNJM), the first woman teaching order founded by a Canadian, Blessed Marie-Rose Durocher.
 On this classified heritage site, discover the Foundation House, the convent, the chapel, the museum, the exhibition room and the historic rooms where Marie-Rose lived.
-A 5-minute walk will take you to her tomb in the chapel dedicated to her in the Co-cathedral.
+A 5-minute walk will take you to her tomb in the chapel dedicated to her in the co-cathedral.

 Boucherville